RamonKaspar/RAG-pipeline/README.md

 - [ ] Determine the optimal values for `chunk_size`, `overlap_size`, and `min_text_length`.
 Many different values are used in research papers.
 - [ ] Implement a database to store the embedded text chunks.
 For now, we save the embedded chunks to a Parquet file.
-- [ ] Support other file types in addition to PDF and HTML?
 - [ ] Which embedding model to use?
 We currently use the `text-embedding-3-large` model from OpenAI.
 - [ ] Consider semantic chunking stratgies instead of the `RecursiveTextSplitter`.
+- [ ] Add support for Batch embedding to save costs.

 ## (3) Retrieval: Find Relevant Information